Sylvester Comprehensive Cancer Center/University of Miami Miami, Florida

 Exploring how an individual’s neighborhood environment impacts their breast cancer development and growth.

-An individual’s neighborhood impacts many aspects of their life.
-People living in neighborhoods with limited access to healthcare, good food, clean air and water, etc., are more likely to experience poor health outcomes.
+An individual’s neighborhood impacts many aspects of their life with disadvantaged neighborhoods experiencing limited access to healthcare, good food, clean air and water, and more.
 In fact, despite significant advances in breast cancer screening, diagnosis, and treatment, women living in disadvantaged compared to advantaged neighborhoods have higher breast cancer mortality rates.
 Drs.
-Kesmodel and Goel are conducting studies to examine precisely how neighborhood disadvantage influences breast cancer survival and how it impacts the tumor microenvironment (TME).
-Their findings will enhance our understanding of the epidemiologic and genomic links between neighborhood disadvantage and aggressive breast cancer.
-The team will also examine the connection between psychological stress in these neighborhoods and tumor biology.
-Drs.
-Kesmodel and Goel hope their results may pave the way for future strategies to target modifiable factors and potentially reduce the disparity in breast cancer outcomes.
+Kesmodel and Goel are conducting studies to examine precisely how neighborhood disadvantage influences breast cancer survival and how neighborhood disadvantages “gets under the skin” and impacts an aggressive tumor microenvironment (TME).
+They hope that her findings will enhance our understanding of the epidemiologic and genomic links between neighborhood disadvantages and an aggressive breast cancer TME.
+The team will also examine the connection between psychological stress in these neighborhoods and tumor aggressiveness.
+Their results may pave the way for future development of strategies to target modifiable factors and potentially level the playing field for those in disadvantaged neighborhoods.

 Susan Kesmodel, MD is a Professor of Clinical Surgery in the Division of Surgical Oncology, Department of Surgery at the University of Miami, Miller School of Medicine.
 Dr. Kesmodel received her medical degree from the University of Pennsylvania, Perelman School of Medicine and completed a residency in general surgery at the Hospital of the University of Pennsylvania and a fellowship in surgical oncology at MD Anderson Cancer Center.